Olbramovice (Benešov District): Administrative division

+Etymology

+The name Olbramovice is derived from the personal name Olbram, meaning "the village of Olbram's people".

 Geography

 Olbramovice is located about 13 km south of Benešov.
 It lies on the border of the Benešov Uplands and Vlašim Uplands.
 The highest point is at 620 m above sea level.
 The municipal territory is rich in minor streams and fishponds.

 The largest and most significant pond is Podhrázský rybník.
 Together with its surroundings it is protected as a nature reserve.
 It is an important ornithological site.

 History

 The first written mention of Olbramovice is from 1352.

 Transport

 The I/3 road (part of the European route E55), which replaces the unfinished section of the D3 motorway from Prague to Tábor, passes through the municipality.

 Olbramovice is located on the important railway line Prague–Tábor, which further continues to České Budějovice or to České Velenice and Vienna.